outsidedav/swift/app_launch/mobile_applaunch.md

 ### Enabling In-App Messaging Capability

-Through this engagement an app owner can send notifications to the app users while they are actively using the application.
+Through this engagement, an app owner can send notifications to the app users while they are actively using the application.

 Messages can be targeted to all application users or to a specific set of users and devices.
 For every message that you submit to the service, the intended audience receives a notification.